louiejancevski/PollBase/README.md

-# PollBase - v1.0
+# PollBase
-History poll web application.
+- History poll web application.
+- Version 1.0

 ## URL
+This app is currenty being hosted on Heroku:
 -  https://pollbase.herokuapp.com/

 ## About this app